Aeroluna/LunaCoopMod/README.md

 yeah.

-## Tychus
+### Tychus

 - Added P4: Hell's Kingpin
   - Advantage: Outlaws are uncapped.
   - Disadvantage: Medivac Platforms are unavailable.
-- Added `-itsabouttime` cheat that uncaps Outlaws.

-The biggest pain the ass was obviously trying to get the UI to accommodate having 9 Outlaws instead of 5.
+The biggest pain the ass was obviously trying to get the UI to accommodate having 4 more Outlaws.
 Second to that is trying to get 9 abilities to fit on one shared command card.
-The end result ended up looking cool as hell with all 9 Outlaws.
-An additional cheat command was added in case you want to try it with other prestiges.
+This prestige trades a weaker early/mid game without Medivacs for an overpowered late game, though it is very expensive getting gear for 9 Outlaws.

 - Reworked Joeyray's Bar to allow any outlaw as your first outlaw for free instead of only Tychus.
   - It's possible to not have Tychus active at all.